Dating After Divorce

 Yet, I caution you to apply this philosophy, seemingly without thought, to all areas of your life, especially your love life.

 Think about how much you’ve changed as a person from when you first started dating, to getting married, and now being divorced.
 Probably a lot!
-Would the high school version of yourself, college, or even young adult recognize you?
+Would the high school version of yourself, college, or even young adults recognize you?

-Reflecting on our past is deep and deliberate work; we may have made choices in our past for which we feel a sense regret, shame, and guilt (for anyone whose marriage ended because of infidelity, this may resonate with you).
+Reflecting on our past is deep and deliberate work; we may have made choices in our past for which we feel a sense of regret, shame, and guilt (for anyone whose marriage ended because of infidelity, this may resonate with you).

 Before beginning any new journey in life, reflection, deliberate planning, and forethought are essential to our growth as individuals.
 Sometimes, our painful past can lead up to a more fulfilling future, where we know who we are, what we want, and what we’re worth.